Ghandiooo/Ghandiooo/README.md

 - 🔭 I'm a software engineer with a diverse background and extensive experience in various industries.
 - 🌱 I’m currently learning react.js
-- 👯 I’m looking to collaborate on Flutter / Golang projects
+- 👯 I’m looking to collaborate on Flutter Apps / Golang projects /
 - 📫 How to reach me: ghandorwork@gmail.com

 ## 🌐 Socials: